Deep Neural Networks and Brain Alignment: Brain Encoding and Decoding (Survey): Brain Encoding

-While previous works studied syntactic processing as captured through complexity measures (syntactic surprisal, node count, word length, and word frequency), very few have studied the syntactic representations themselves.
-Studying syntactic representations using fMRI is difficult because: (1) representing syntactic structure in an embedding space is a non-trivial computational problem, and (2) the fMRI signal is noisy.
-To overcome these limitations, Reddy et al.~\shortcite{reddy2021can} proposed syntactic structure embeddings that encode the syntactic information inherent in natural text that subjects read in the scanner.
-The results reveal that syntactic structure-based features explain additional variance in the brain activity of various parts of the language system, even after controlling for complexity metrics that capture the processing load.
-Toneva et al.~\shortcite{toneva2021same} further examined whether the representations obtained from a language model align with different language processing regions in a similar or different way.
+While previous works studied syntactic processing as captured through complexity measures (syntactic surprisal, node count, word length, and word frequency)~\citep{zhang2020connecting,zhang2022probing}, very few have studied the syntactic representations themselves~\citep{caucheteux2021disentangling,reddy2021can,oota2023syntactic}.
+Studying syntactic representations using fMRI is difficult because (1) representing syntactic structure in an embedding space is a non-trivial computational problem, and (2) the fMRI signal is noisy.
+To overcome these limitations,~\cite{reddy2021can} proposed syntactic structure embeddings that encode the syntactic information inherent in the natural text that subjects read in the scanner.
+The results reveal that syntactic structure-based features explain additional variance in the brain activity of various parts of the language system, even after controlling for complexity metrics that capture the processing load.~\cite{toneva2021same} further examined whether the representations obtained from a language model align with different language processing regions in a similar or different way.
+While~\cite{reddy2021can} focused on constituency parsing mainly including incremental top-down parsing,~\cite{oota2023syntactic} leverage dependency information more systematically by learning the dependency representations using graph convolutional networks, using the four step recipe as illustrated in Figure~\ref{fig:brain_syntax}.
+The results reveal that constituency tree structure is better encoded in language regions such as bilateral temporal cortex (ATL and PTL) and MFG, while dependency structure is better encoded in AG and PCC language regions.

+While previous studies focused on narrative English language stories and have shown that several brain regions are involved in building the hierarchical syntactic structure, a recent study by~\cite{zhang2022brain} analyzes the neural basis of such structures between two diverse languages: Chinese and English.
+The results demonstrate that the brain may use different parsing strategies for different language structures to reduce the cognitive load.